baselinrhq/baselinr/README.md

 ---

-## Fully Open-Source, No Feature Gates
+## Free and Open-Source, No Feature Gates

-**Everything is included.** Column-level lineage, anomaly detection, statistical drift tests, root cause analysis, Quality Studio UI—all available in the open-source version.
+**Everything is included, completely free.** Column-level lineage, anomaly detection, statistical drift tests, root cause analysis, Quality Studio UI—all available at no cost.

 Many data quality tools gate their best features behind paid tiers: column-level lineage becomes a premium add-on, anomaly detection requires an enterprise license, core validation features are locked away.
-Baselinr gives you the full feature set from day one.
-No surprises, no upgrade prompts.
+Baselinr gives you the full feature set from day one, free forever.
+No surprises, no upgrade prompts, no credit card required.

 ---